-THE DISTANCE MECHANICS OF SPEY SURF CASTING:Long-Range Casts on Regional BeachesBy Mark Severino
+THE DISTANCE MECHANICS OF SURF SPEY CASTING:Long-Range Casts on Regional BeachesBy Mark Severino

 PURPOSE OF THIS ARTICLEThis article defines the mechanical architecture required to increase the Spey casting distance in predictable, measurable increments.It establishes the doctrine governing: